Female Asian Elephant

 She is vocal and cute as can be!

-Overall good health with some chronic foot issues.
+Chronic and recurring GI issues, which range from benign to serious; some chronic foot issues.
 She has an old permanent injury to her right front wrist.

 Her Story From Circus then Zoo...